lix2ng/c3bt/README.md

 #C3BT: Compact Clustered Crit-Bit Tree

 ##Introduction

 Take Crit-Bit Tree (as CBT hereafter), squeeze the nodes into cache-line sized cells, and we get C3BT.
-If you like, you may also read C3BT as "Cache-Conscious Crit-Bit Tree".
+The clustered layout reduces memory allocation overhead and most importantly it reduces cache line misses.
+So if you like, you may also read C3BT as "Cache-Conscious Crit-Bit Tree".

 Don't know what a CBT is?
 Look here: http://cr.yp.to/critbit.html

-In the 32-bit standard layout, each cell is 64 bytes and contains up to 8 crit- bit nodes.
+In the 32-bit (LP32) layout, each cell is 64 bytes and contains up to 8 crit-bit nodes.
 It can index keys up to 256 bits long.
 The LP64 version (TODO) uses 128 byte cells each can hold 9 nodes and supports 64K-bit keys.

 C3BT also extends the functionality of CBT.
 Its API should be familiar to binary search tree users: INIT, DESTROY, ADD, REMOVE, FIND, FIRST, LAST, NEXT, and PREV.
-Keys can be fixed-length bit-string, zero-terminated string, 32 and 64 bit integers signed and unsigned, all with native ordering.
+Keys can be fixed-length bit string, zero-terminated string, 32 and 64 bit integers signed and unsigned, all with native ordering.
 Custom or composite key data types are supported by custom "bitops" -- like a comparator to a BST.